 where $\tilde{X_q}$ denotes the DFT coefficient matrix after thresholding, i.e., $\tilde{X_q}(k)=[0, \ldots, 0, X_q[k+1], \ldots, X_q[N_d-k-1], 0, . . . ., 0]$.
 All signals are normalized w.r.t. amplitude to bring it in range: [$-1$, $1$] as $\frac{\tilde{x_q}[n]}{\text{max}|\tilde{x_q}[n]|}$.

-In this work, the recorded EEG signals are analyzed for the estimation of motion trajectory with and without artifact suppression.
+In this work, the recorded EEG signals are analyzed to estimate motion trajectory with and without artifact suppression.
 Independent component analysis (ICA) is utilized for artifact suppression.
-It is used for estimating the sources corresponding to cerebral and non-cerebral activities resulting in the scalp EEG \cite{veluvolu2k22}.
-EEGLAB is used in this work for ICA-based decomposition of the EEG signals obtained after BWN removal.
-The decomposed independent sources with more than $70\%$ of artifactual components are rejected and the artifact-free EEG signal is reconstructed.
+It estimates the sources corresponding to cerebral and non-cerebral activities resulting in the scalp EEG \cite{veluvolu2k22}.
+EEGLAB is used for the ICA-based decomposition of the EEG signals obtained after BWN removal.
+The decomposed independent sources with more than $70\%$ of artifactual components are rejected, and the artifact-free EEG signal is reconstructed.